 Practical aspects of personal practice mentoring

-Our listed mentors offer mentoring sessions via telephone or skype.
+Our listed mentors will offer mentoring sessions via telephone or skype.

-Following receipt of your application, your mentor will contact you directly for a brief chat to ensure that you have compatible schedules.
-This is an opportunity for you both to ask further questions to ensure that you are a good match.
-If you are both happy to proceed, you will then set up a time for an initial half-hour contracting call.
-During this call, you will discuss the intention, content, and framework for the sessions, including frequency of contact, and other practicalities, and to confirm formally that you are happy to work together.
+Following receipt of your application, your mentor will contact you directly to arrange an initial half-hour contracting call.
+During this call, you will discuss the intention, content, and framework for the sessions, including frequency of contact, and other practicalities, and to be confirm that you are happy to work together.
 There is a fee for this contracting call payable to the mentor.

 Personal practice mentoring sessions generally last 30 minutes or one hour, and can be arranged at flexible intervals (e.g. monthly, bi-monthly, etc.) that suit your current practice requirements and to allow for practice and reflection in between.